-Estonia is rich in fauna.
-This is due to the location - on the northern border of temperate zone, close to the sea and to the vast forests of Russia.
+The diversity of forests in Estonia provides habitats for a large number of species.
+This is also due to the location - close to the sea and to the vast forests of Russia.
 An important part of forestry is game management, which aims to preserve wild game resources.
 A total of 55 species are listed as game species: 18 mammal species and 37 bird species.
-Moose, wild boar and roe deer are the most important game species.
-Furthermore, the population of big game species is large enough for hunting.
+Moose (Alces alces), wild boar (Sus scrofa) and roe deer (Capreolus capreolus) are the most important game species.
+Furthermore, the populations of big game species - brown bear (Ursus arctos), wolf (Canis lupus) and lynx (Lynx lynx) - are in good conditions and are hunted, though, under strict control.

-Flg.
-19: Big game species.
-Source: YPEF Estonia

 Example of endangered species: European mink (Mustela lutreola) is listed by the IUCN as Critically Endangered species due to continuous reduction, which is more than 50% over the past three generations and it is expected to decline at a rate exceeding 80% over the next three generations.
 In Estonia its reduction seems to coincide with the spread of the American mink.
 European mink now exists only on the isolated island of Hiiumaa where it has been reintroduced since 2000 and from where the American mink was removed.